||Teaching Assistant Professor

-Reporting to the chairperson of the Music department within the College of Letters and Science, the teaching assistant professor designs and facilitates classroom, online, and/or laboratory instruction within an academic discipline to ensure quality delivery of instruction and integration of content within an academic work unit.
+Reporting to the chairperson of the Social Work department within the College of Letters and Science, the teaching assistant professor designs and facilitates classroom, online, and/or laboratory instruction within an academic discipline to ensure quality delivery of instruction and integration of content within an academic work unit.
 Provides for-credit instruction in formats such as classroom, online and/or laboratory settings, including grading.
 Serves as an instructor of record and engages in service activities at the level of a faculty member.
-The teaching assistant professor’s load will consist of 24 credits/ SCH of instruction and 6 credits/SCH of service responsibilities per academic year.
+This position will also serve as the MSW Field Coordinator.
+The teaching assistant professor’s load will consist of 12 credits/SCH of instruction, 12 credits/SCH for MSW Field Coordinator duties, and 6 credits/SCH of service responsibilities per academic year.

 The University of Wisconsin Oshkosh is comprised of three campuses, Oshkosh, Fond du Lac, and Fox Cities, and the individual will be assigned one as a home campus.
 Their instructional load may include and/or contribute to all campuses through various delivery modes.